100 Years of Rosa Luxemburg’s Marxism: Imperialism, Democracy and Lessons for the South African Left

 It is now 100 years since Rosa Luxemburg, together with Karl Liebknecht, was murdered by the German mercenaries.
 Rosa Luxemburg was certainly no less than a giant, both as a revolutionary and an intellectual.
 As Mary-Alice Waters points out, Rosa Luxemburg was born in 1871, a few days before the Paris Commune was proclaimed by French workers.
 She died a little more than a year later after the Bolsheviks came to power in the Great October Russian Revolution.
 Her life thus spanned a great historical epoch, the five decades which opened with the first dress rehearsal for socialist revolution in France, and closed as a new era in the history of mankind was being born in Russia.

-Rosa is certainly a product of her times, but because she was such a great revolutionary and an intellectual, she had talent to act and look way into the future, instead of being consumed by immediate demands her times.
-That’s why her actions continue to have resonance, that’s why her ideas remain relevant 100 years after she was murdered.
+Rosa is certainly a product of her times, but because she was such a great revolutionary and a great intellectual, she had talent to act and look way into the future, instead of being consumed by immediate demands of her times.
+That’s why her actions continue to have resonance, that’s why her ideas remain relevant, 100 years after she was murdered.

 So I will now discuss each of the three subjects, starting with imperialism, then democracy and conclude with the challenges for the South African left.